pippinbarr/cart263-2020/slides/introductions/introductions.md

 ## Course schedule

 - The [Course Schedule](https://github.com/pippinbarr/cart263-2020/blob/master/course-information/course-schedule.md) is on GitHub
-- There is a section for each week that will contain slides, notes, resources, assignments, etc.
+- There is a section for each week that will contain slides, notes, assignments, etc.

 ???